Exploring the captivating island of Zanzibar

 Jozani Forest Tour

-The Jozani forest is home to a number of endemic species, including the Zanzibar Red Colobus Monkey, the Zanzibar leopard, which is critically endangered and possibly extinct, and the recently described Zanzibar servaline genet.
+The Jozani forest is home to several endemic species, including the Zanzibar Red Colobus Monkey, the Zanzibar leopard, which is critically endangered and possibly extinct, and the recently described Zanzibar servaline genet.
 The guide took us on a nature trail, lined with eucalyptus and mahogany trees, explained the medicinal properties of various plants, and told us about the animals, birds, and reptiles that make their home in the various habitats of the tropical rainforest.

 Dolphin Adventure